The Golden Flute

 “The receptionist, Tim.
 Jean knows.
 Everyone knows now.
 Please don’t deny it.”

-“I didn’t run off for a woman, Carole.
+“I didn’t run off with a woman, Carole.
 I left Jean.”

 “Sorry,” I said softly.
 “It’s the rumor.”